deepakkum21/Docker/README.md

 - manage network and security groups/firewalls.
 - SSH into the machine.

-## Using ECS (elastic conatiner service);-
+## Using ECS (elastic container service);-

 1. **it has four steps**:-
-   - `container definition` :- config like port, conatiner name, network, repo name, mounts, vol etc
+   - `container definition` :- config like port, container name, network, repo name, mounts, vol etc
    - `task definition` :- defining in which was the ECS should launch eg `FARGATE` serverless style launches when it is required
    - `service`:- laod balancer
-   - `cluster` :- creating a virtual network, helpfull in muti conatiner to make them available in one network.
+   - `cluster` :- creating a virtual network, helpfull in muti container to make them available in one network.
 2. **Multicontainer communication in ECS**:-
-   - in normal or in local setup we use conatinername for communicating with one conatiner to other like
+   - in normal or in local setup we use containername for communicating with one container to other like
-     - connecting to mongo:- `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@conatinerName:27017/course-goals?authSource=admin`,
+     - connecting to mongo:- `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@containerName:27017/course-goals?authSource=admin`,
    - but in ECS :-
      - connecting to mongo:- `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@localhost:27017/course-goals?authSource=admin`,
    - best way:-
      - `mongodb://${process.env.MONGODB_USERNAME}:${process.env.MONGODB_PASSWORD}@${process.env.MONGODB_URL}:27017/course-goals?authSource=admin`,
-     - in this way we can can define ENV variable in Dockerfile with deafult value of conatinerName
+     - in this way we can can define ENV variable in Dockerfile with deafult value of containerName
-     - when deploying to ECS we can give env value that time of conatiner config as localhost
+     - when deploying to ECS we can give env value that time of container config as localhost

 ## Building a multi stage :-